 Applying for a Private Well Permit:

-To apply for a well permit, submit a completed application, site plan and permit fee to the Mansfield Health Department.
+To apply for a well permit, submit a completed application online with an attached site plan.

 The application and site plan are used to determine the suitability of the well site and proposed method of work.
 Of special concern is the location of the well in relation to the possible sources of contamination and items a minimum setback distance.
 Both the subject and surrounding properties are considered when reviewing items requiring setbacks.